Venipuncture is the collection of blood from a vein. It is most often done for laboratory testing.

 The steps you need to take before the test will depend on the kind of blood test you are having.
 Many tests do not require special steps.

 In some cases, your health care provider will tell you if you need to stop taking any medicines before you have this test or if you need to be fasting.
-Do not stop or change your medications without talking to your provider first.
+Do not stop or change your medicines without talking to your provider first.

 How the Test will Feel